plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

     )
 ```

+We see that the network thinks the synthesized image is a {glue:}`category` with almost 100% certainty!
+We have successfully generated an adversarial example of the network.

++++

 This notebook demonstrates how to generate adversarial examples using the {class}`~plenoptic.MADCompetition` class.
-We encourage you to experiment with different images and hyperparameters to generate other adversarial examples yourself!
+We encourage you to experiment with different image classification networks, images, and hyperparameters to generate other adversarial examples yourself!